Mungo Man and Mungo Lady, New South Wales

 The lake floors and dune systems that surrounded them remain distinct today.
 Each lake has crescent-moon shaped dunes, known as lunettes, on their eastern sides, formed by the prevailing westerly wind.
 Most iconic is Lake Mungo’s striking Walls of China, part of a 26-kilometre long lunette.
 The particular forms of the Walls of China were formed thanks to erosion in the 19th and early 20th centuries, as settlers allowed up to 50, 000 sheep and even more rabbits to destroy vegetation on the dunes, causing them to erode more quickly.

-The first people likely arrived in Mungo National Park around 60, 000 years ago, at the front of a wave of migration that carried small bands of travellers from Africa, along the coasts of Asia, and over an ocean crossing from Indonesia to Australia, much shorter than today thanks to lower sea levels.
+The first indigenous Australian people are likely to have arrived in Mungo National Park around 60, 000 years ago, at the front of a wave of migration that carried small bands of Aboriginal Australian travellers from Africa, along the coasts of Asia, and over an ocean crossing from Indonesia to Australia, much shorter than today thanks to lower sea levels.

 The first occupation sites in Australia are likely under the sea level today, meaning that we are now unlikely to find traces of them.
-The earliest evidence found is the Malakunanja Rock Shelter, 50 kilometres from the Arnhem Land coast.
+The earliest evidence found is the Malakunanja Rock Shelter, 50 kilometres from the Arnhem Land coast, though dating of indigenous Australian settlement is back as far 85,000 -120,000 years ago.

-The next evidence we have of settlement comes from Mungo National Park.
+The next evidence we have of settlement in Australian history comes from Mungo National Park.
 Geological layers dated as far back as 50, 000 years have uncovered stone tools and hearths, shellfish middens, and butchered animal bones.
-This is long before modern humans reached Western Europe.
+This is long before the modern human reached Western Europe.

-Early inhabitants of the area – including Mungo Man and Mungo Lady – would have lived in a fertile environment, in which lake water supported an ecosystem of golden perch, Murray cod, yabbies, shellfish and mussels.
+Early Aboriginal australian inhabitants of the area – including Mungo Man and Mungo Lady – would have lived in a fertile environment, in which lake water supported an ecosystem of golden perch, Murray cod, yabbies, shellfish and mussels.
 Reed beds and eucalyptus by the side of the lake attracted waterbirds, amphibians, mammals and reptiles.
-The people of the Willandra Lakes also hunted for emus, kangaroos, and other large species.
+The Indigenous Australian people of the Willandra Lakes region area also hunted for emus, kangaroos, and other large species.

 Ancient Aboriginal people also hunted and consumed ancient Australian megafauna.
 A range of megafauna fossils have been found in the lunettes, including: